 What is dollar-cost averaging?

-The premise is that by entering the market like this, the investment may not be as subject to volatility as if it were a lump sum (i.e., a single payment).
+The premise is that by entering a market like this, the investment may not be as subject to volatility as if it were a lump sum (i.e., a single payment).
 How so?
 Well, buying at regular intervals can smooth out the average price.
-In the long term, such a strategy reduces the negative impact that a bad entry may have over your investment.
+In the long term, such a strategy reduces the negative impact that a bad entry may have on your investment.
 Let’s see how DCA works and why you might want to consider using it.